-The night before you plan on cooking the brisket, trim the surface fat off of the brisket with your sharp boning knife.
-Trim to leave about 1/8 to ¼ in fat .
+- The night before you plan on cooking the brisket, trim the surface fat off the brisket with your sharp boning knife.
+Trim to leave about 1/8 to 1/4 of fat.

-Place the brisket in an unscented trash bag or on a sheet pan fat side up and season the meat side liberally with your favorite Rub.
+- Place the brisket in an unscented trash bag or on a sheet pan fat side up and season the meat side liberally with our Lonestar Beef Brisket Rub.
 Let rest on the counter for 30 minutes until the rub is all soaked up.
 Flip the brisket over and season the fat side liberally.
 Cover or wrap up the brisket and put in the fridge overnight.

-Prep your Grill by cleaning the grates, grease tray and firepot is clean.
-Fill the hopper with Competition blend pellets.
-Start the grill and set to 250 degrees.
+- Prep your Grill by cleaning the grates, grease tray and firepot is clean.
+Start the grill and set to 250°F.

-When grill has settled to 250 degrees place brisket in center of grill fat side down and cook for 4 hours.
+- When grill has settled to 250°F place brisket in center of grill fat side down and cook for 4 hours.

-Continue to cook until the meat thermometer reads 200 degrees.
-Then unwrap one or two sides of the foil being careful not to lose any of the liquid in the foil.
-Insert a dinner fork into the flat portion of the brisket – if it goes in and out like a hot knife through butter it is done, if it has very much resistance, seal the sides of the foil and place back in grill and cook until the meat thermometer reads 205 degrees and test for tenderness again.
+- Continue to cook until the meat thermometer reads 200°F. Then unwrap one or two sides of the foil being careful not to lose any of the liquid in the foil.
+Insert a dinner fork into the flat portion of the brisket - if it goes in and out like a hot knife through butter it is done, if it has very much resistance, seal the sides of the foil and place back in grill and cook until the meat thermometer reads 205°F and test for tenderness again.

-Cube the point section into ½ in sq cubes by slicing ½ in slices across the grain first and then ½ in slices with the grain.
+- Cube the point section into ½ inch square cubes by slicing ½ inch slices across the grain first and then ½ inch slices with the grain.

 - Place all slices and cubes into a pan and pour some of the liquid from the foil over the brisket.